alphagov/notifications-tech-docs/source/documentation/client_docs/_net.md

 #### Upload your file

-You can upload PDF, CSV, JSON, .odt, .txt, .rtf, .xlsx and MS Word Document files.
+You can upload the following file types:

+- CSV (.csv)
+- JPEG (.jpeg, .jpg)
+- MS Excel Spreadsheet (.xlsx)
+- MS Word Document (.doc, .docx)
+- PDF (.pdf)
+- PNG (.png)
+- Text (.json, .odt, .rtf .txt,)

 Your file must be smaller than 2MB.
 [Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) if you need to send other file types.

 1. Convert the PDF to a `byte[]`.
 1. Pass the `byte[]` to the personalisation argument.